Greater Manchester Leaders Plus Mentors

 Partner, Trowers & Hamlins

-Suzanne specialises in major projects (including strategic land, joint ventures and regeneration), residential scheme delivery, market stimulation and home ownership initiatives, and advises Homes England in relation to their grant-funded home ownership products, including shared ownership and Help to Buy.
-She also specialises in FCA and Consumer Credit work and co-wrote the NHF Guide to Consumer Credit Authorisation for Registered Providers.
+Suzanne specialises in major projects, residential scheme delivery, market stimulation and home ownership initiatives, and advises Homes England in relation to their grant-funded home ownership products, including shared ownership and Help to Buy.
+She also specialises in Financial Conduct Authority and Consumer Credit work and co-wrote the National Housing Federation Guide to Consumer Credit Authorisation for Registered Providers.
 Since 2017, Suzanne has been part of MHCLG’s Build to Rent joint committee, promoting the development of the emerging Build to Rent sector.
 She is also co-chair of the Pro-Manchester Property and Regeneration Committee, is a Business Representative on the board of the Our Manchester Forum and on the editorial panel of ThinkHouse – an initiative to raise awareness on new research on housing issues.
+Suzanne is recognised as a leader in her field in both Legal 500 and Chambers and Partners.

 Chief Executive, Greater Manchester Combined Authority

-Ricardo is one of Hatch’s lead directors in planning and housing, and his experience spans economic development, academia and local government.
-He has led many projects for public- and private-sector clients and specialises in housing need assessment and the economic impact of housing, commercial development and employment land.
-Ricardo has a track record in local and regional economic strategy development and investment planning, and has worked extensively on European Regional Development Funding programme evaluation.
-He has led more than 50 economic impact assessments of proposed housing developments for planning applications and case-making, working with homebuilders and strategic land clients.
+Ricardo is one of the firm’s lead directors in planning and housing.
+He has managed many projects for public- and private-sector clients and specialises in housing need assessment and the economic impact of housing, commercial development and employment land needs assessment.
+Ricardo has a strong track record in local and regional economic strategy development and investment planning, and worked extensively on European Regional Development Funding programme evaluation.
+He has led more than 50 economic impact assessments of proposed housing developments for planning applications and case-making, working with housebuilders and strategic land clients.
 As an expert in housing need assessment, Ricardo has led numerous studies, represented clients at examinations and been an expert witness.
-He has also overseen several employment land needs assessments for local authority clients.
 In his spare time, Ricardo is part of the coaching team for a youth football team in Chester and is working on his Football Association coaching badges.

 Jane Healey Brown

-Jane leads the Planning business in Arup’s North West and Yorkshire offices and oversees town planning, environment and transport planning in Manchester.
+Jane leads Planning in Arup’s North West and Yorkshire offices and oversees town planning, environment and transport planning in Manchester.
 She is a GM Commissioner for Planning & Housing and lectures at the Universities of Liverpool and Manchester.
 She also helps the North West Business Leadership Team respond to the UK2070 Commission.
-She has worked on a range of projects, including the Greater Manchester Spatial Framework, major regeneration-led masterplans, new nuclear power stations and rail-related projects.
-Jane has acted as an expert witness at many planning inquiries and has considerable experience helping local authorities prepare Local Plans, including evidence documents.
-She has particular expertise in planning policy, housing, green belts and infrastructure planning, and is passionate about city governance, devolution, inclusive growth and social value.
+Jane has worked on a range of projects, including the Greater Manchester Spatial Framework, major regeneration-led masterplans, new nuclear power stations and rail-related projects.
+Jane has considerable experience helping local authorities prepare Local Plans.
+She is passionate about city governance, devolution, inclusive growth and social value.
 Jane is a Fellow of the Royal Town Planning Institute and was one of the 2018 Northern Power Women.

 Director – Planning, Development & Regeneration, Avison Young